-- 3.1 General.
-The artificial reef construction area is located in the Gulf of Mexico.
-The artificial reef site may be accessed through inlets along the coastline.
-Longboat Pass is the closest inlet to the artificial reef site.
+- 5.1 General.
+The geotextile tube construction area is located adjacent to the north Longboat Pass jetty and the Gulf of Mexico.
+The site may be accessed through inlets along the coastline.
+Longboat Pass is the closest inlet to the geotextile tube site.
 The water depth through Longboat Pass (a federally maintained Inlet) is variable due to constantly changing shoal conditions.
-CONTRACTOR is responsible for determining which inlet to use and for determining the adequacy of water depth for access by floating equipment. - 3.2 Longboat Pass Commercial Dock/Loading Facility.
-The dock area on the east side of Anna Maria Island, immediately north of Longboat Pass in the City of Bradenton Beach, will NOT be available during the timeframe of this project. - 3.3 New Pass Landing Site.
-A landing site for shore to vessel to shore transfers of potential personnel, supplies, etc., may be available at New Pass located south of the project area, on the northwest side of the Gulf of Mexico Drive causeway over New Pass.
-The New Pass landing site has vessel entrance through New Pass, with approximately a 350 feet wide channel.
-Depths are charted at seven feet back to the New Pass Bascule Bridge (23-foot closed vertical clearance), and six feet across Sarasota Bay to the Gulf Intracoastal Waterway.
-The distance from the landing site to the reef mitigation site is approximately 13 miles. - 3.4 Port Manatee.
+CONTRACTOR is responsible for determining which inlet to use and for determining the adequacy of water depth for access by floating equipment. - 5.2 Longboat Pass Commercial Dock/Loading Facility.
+The dock area on the east side of Anna Maria Island, immediately north of Longboat Pass in the City of Bradenton Beach, will not be available during the timeframe of this project. - 5.3 Port Manatee.
 Port Manatee is located in the eastern Gulf of Mexico at the entrance to Tampa Bay.
 The port is accessible through Manatee Harbor Channel, with a draft of 40 feet at MLW, and a width of 400 feet at toe of slope.
-The travel distance from the port to the reef mitigation site is approximately 20 miles.
+The travel distance from the port to the geotextile tube project site is approximately 20 miles.
 The Sunshine Skyway Bridge crosses the Tampa Bay entrance, and has a clearance below of approximately 175 feet.
-Information on the port can be found at www.portmanatee.com. - 3.5 The CONTRACTOR is responsible for making all arrangements for vessel-shore transfer facilities.
+Information on the port can be found at www.portmanatee.com. - 5.4 The CONTRACTOR is responsible for making all arrangements for vessel-shore transfer facilities.
 The CONTRACTOR shall bear the responsibility for any damage caused by the use of any site for landing and transfers, and shall maintain navigation through all navigable waterways and boat ramps.
 The CONTRACTOR shall use any landing site, inlet, transfer area, or staging area at their own risk.